Cholesterol is a type of fat in the blood. High cholesterol is when there is too much of this fat. There are 2 types:

 Cholesterol is made in the liver and comes from food we eat.
 High cholesterol may be caused by one or more of the following:

-Factors that may increase your risk of high cholesterol include:
+Things that raise the risk of high cholesterol are:

 Copyright © Nucleus Medical Media, Inc.

 Cholesterol can be measured in the blood.
 The test is done as part of a regular screening.
 For healthy adults this may be every few years.
 Those with risk factors for heart disease may be screened more often.
 Children may be screened if they are obese or have a family history of high cholesterol.